yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  BUILD: The program runs without any Microsoft plugins.

- Built using: VB6, TwinBasic, MZ-TOOLS 3.0, VBAdvance, CodeHelp Core IDE Extender Framework 2.2 & Rubberduck 2.4.1, RichClient 6
+ Built using: VB6 with MZ-TOOLS 3.0, VBAdvance, CodeHelp Core IDE Extender Framework 2.2, Shaggratt's Code Map, Rubberduck 2.4.1, RichClient 6 or,

+ TwinBasic and RichClient 6

  Links: